 My most recent obsession is this lemon rosemary chicken recipe!
 Juicy, tender, and so delicious, it comes together in a single baking dish with just a handful of ingredients and is the easiest dinner you’ll ever make.

-Even better, the light, savory flavor pairs perfectly with all your favorite sides!
+Even better, the light, savory flavor pairs perfectly with all your favorite sides (I especially love a delicate pea salad with feta and mint for this one)!
 That means you can dress it up for a fancy dinner party, or keep things simple for an easy weeknight meal.
 No matter how you serve it, you really can’t go wrong!

 Table of Contents